 Anyone Who Has Not Seen Results – By this, we mean anyone who has had an online dating profile for a while across multiple platforms but has not seen much in the way of results.
-Also, older men and women returning to the dating game after a significantly long hiatus.
+This could also include older men and women returning to the dating game after a significantly long hiatus.
 Most likely, you are an older male since women swipe on only 6% of male profiles.
 Also, women who haven't been able to attract the type of man they want can benefit significantly from professional online dating photography.

 Each day we meet with men and women who feel anxious about getting back into the dating game.
 Men and women who have been in a single relationship for a long time are often the hardest hit.
-While we advocate that you kick off your online dating journey with professional dating profile pictures, the other question we often get asked is, "what types of pictures work best."
+While we advocate that you kick off your online dating journey with professional dating profile pictures, the other question we often get asked is, "What types of pictures work best?"
 In our experience, there are 5 types of photos that your profile should have and are offered as part of our dating profile pictures photography service.

 Our dating profile pictures photography service achieves candid shots with careful planning and positioning.
 We also find the right angle for the shot to get that impromptu look.
-In our experience, it helps immensely if the shot is of you engaged in some activity like maybe fetching drinks from the counter, or playing the guitar etc. However, the key is to get our clients to relax and rehearse the shot before it is taken.
+In our experience, it helps immensely if the shot is of you engaged in some activity like maybe fetching drinks from the counter, playing the guitar, etc. However, the key is to get our clients to relax and rehearse the shot before it is taken.

 As professional photographers, we know that every picture tells a story.
 That's why our goal is to try and convey as much information as possible.
 Also, these photos help you steer clear from the otherwise monotonous, repetitive rut other profiles seem to find themselves in.
-So, this is an opportunity for you to connect with a prospect, which ideally is a like-minded person who shares your passion.
+So this is an opportunity for you to connect with a prospect, which ideally is a like-minded person who shares your passion.

 The key to a selfie photograph is to embrace the fact that you're taking a selfie and not try to hide it.
-Selfies are always fun; they are personal and tell the potential prospect about you.
+Selfies are always fun.
+They are personal and tell the potential prospect about you.
 It isn't about the eyes or lighting, but you can try to angle the phone so that it points slightly down or up.
 Angling the camera and tilting your head can make for some interesting shots.

 You can also take selfies with an actual camera.
-Cameras have much larger sensors, and the resulting images are understandably of a much higher quality than one taken with a phone.
+Cameras have much larger sensors, and the resulting images are understandably of a much higher quality than those taken with a phone.
 However, you might need some help to mimic a so-called "selfie-like" portrait.